Gastroscopy

 He pursued his subspecialty training in Hepatopancreatobiliary surgery first in the Department of Hepatopancreatobiliary Surgery, Singapore General Hospital.
 Following this, he completed a clinical fellowship in Minimally Invasive Hepatopancreatobiliary Surgery at Seoul National University Hospital in Bundang, South Korea.

-Dr Thng set up and pioneered the Minimally invasive surgery program for his hospital in complex liver and pancreas cases.
+Dr Thng set up and pioneered the minimally invasive surgery programme for his hospital in complex liver and pancreas cases.
 His surgeries were featured on live national television.
 His surgical videos have also been presented at international surgical conferences.
 He also pioneered the use of capsule colonoscopy for colorectal screening.

 Dr Thng has served on various committees at hospital, cluster and ministry level.
-Dr Thng served as a member of the Ministry of Health (MOH) Laparoscopic cholecystectomy Clinician workgroup for value-driven care (VDC).
+Dr Thng served as a member of the Ministry of Health (MOH) Laparoscopic cholecystectomy clinician workgroup for value-driven care (VDC).

-Corporate & Personal Insurance Plans
+Corporate and Personal Insurance Plans

 Nexus Surgical @ Mt.
 Alvernia